adwelly/blox/README.md

 # blox

-A Clojure library designed to create 3d models.
+A Clojure library designed to create parametric 3d models.

+It's inspired by https://github.com/farrellm/scad-clj but the emphasis is on composable functions rather than macros.

 ## Usage